HDLUtils/hdlregression/README.rst

 Getting started
 ---------------

-HDLRegression can be installed as a local Python3 package running these two commands in the HDLRegression folder:
+HDLRegression can be installed as a local Python3 package running in developer mode using the following command in the HDLRegression folder:

-$ python setup.py build

-$ python setup.py develop
+$ python -m pip install -e .

-Or, used without package installation, but by adding HDLRegression to the Python PATH inside the regression script:
+Or, used without package installation (not recommended), but by adding HDLRegression to the Python PATH inside the regression script:

 1. import sys
 2. sys.path.append(<path_to_hdlregression_folder>)